-The scenery of Siem Reap is unique, and your trip to Angkor Wat is once in a lifetime so it makes sense to get good photos for your memories.
-Taking a photography tour is a great idea as the professionals know the best temples, the best angles and the best spots to avoid the crowds.
+The scenery of Siem Reap is unique, and your trip to Angkor Wat is once in a lifetime, so it makes sense to get good photos for your memories.
+Taking a photography tour is an excellent idea as the professionals know the best temples, the best angles, and the best spots to avoid the crowds.

 22 – Fun thing to do for everyone: Zipline!

 If you are visiting Asia, you need to zip line at least once!
 Flight of the gibbon is the most renowned company for Ziplining with the highest possible safety and the most creative ziplines, suitable for the whole family.
 While there are many zip line locations, who could pass up ziplining past Angkor Wat?

 23 – Horse riding in Siem Reap Countryside